Do Go On - 425 - The WWI Christmas Truce

 It's amazing.

-Some even recording that Germans won three two.
+Some even recording that Germans won three, two.

-But most historians seem to think that the proper game,
+But most historians seem to think that the proper game, you know, with 11 aside and

-they had a bit of a kick about
+But it was more than in a few places they had a bit of a kick about.

-with a few different footballs.
+With a few different football.

 Yeah.